 3. Alternative Payment Methods

 We continue to move away from being a cash-based society with credit cards accounting for 38% of point-of-sale payments and debit cards making up 29%.
 In fact, cash now accounts for just 12% of POS transactions.

 While credit and debit cards remain popular, usage is expected to decrease gradually as consumers access ever-expanding payment options:

-- Installment payments: If a customer doesn’t want to pay for an entire purchase at once, you can use a POS that has installment payment options.
+- Installment payments: Even without BNPL services, you can use a POS with installment payment options.
 This is particularly ideal for consumers who don’t have traditional credit options, so offering these payment plans can improve conversions, average order size, and retention rate.

 - Saved payments: For returning customers, you can use your POS to securely store their payment information for a more seamless checkout experience—encouraging repeat purchases and increasing customer satisfaction.